 If you get a good weather day, like I did, then you can soar through the sky for 35 minutes or more!
 And paragliding isn’t so harsh on your pocketbook either.
 It cost me a grand total of 95 euros.
 To compare, in neighboring Austria and Germany, the cost would be over 110 euros.

-Bled, Slovenia is a relaxing destination.
+Lake Bled in Slovenia is a relaxing destination.
 No need to rush around like a crazy backpacker, panicking and checking off a million sites, as you elbow fellow tourists to move out of your way.
 You’re here to breathe the fresh air and commune with peacefulness of the Julian Alps.
+Relaxing is one of the best things to do in Bled.

 Also the bar scene isn’t exactly what I would call “cutting edge” either, so don’t fret about staying out late on the town and recovering in bed until noon.
 Your body will appreciate the rest here.